Legal Separation in Arizona (Video)

 Scenario Number 4: If you are the person who was served with the initial Petition for Legal Separation and already filed an Answer that did not contain a Counter-Petition for Dissolution of Marriage, you would need to obtain a stipulation with the other spouse to convert the case to a divorce or file a motion with the court requesting the court’s approval to file an Amended Counter-Petition for Dissolution of Marriage.

 Scenario Number 5: If you are either the Petitioner or the Respondent and the court has already issued a final Decree of Legal Separation and you later want to obtain a divorce, you would file a new Petition for Dissolution of Marriage with the Superior Court using the same case number that was assigned to the underlying legal separation case.
 The other spouse would be required to file an Answer and the parties could simply submit a Consent Decree of Dissolution of Marriage incorporating all of the orders that were initially ordered by the Court in the prior Decree of Legal Separation.

 It is imperative to understand specifically how to reference the previous orders contained in the previous Decree of Legal Separation to ensure you do not change the effective date of those prior orders.
 There are several important factors to consider in terms of the language that should be used when converting a legal separation into a divorce that is far too complex, given the numerous possible scenarios, to present here, so please contact a competent Arizona legal separation attorney before converting your Arizona legal separation into a divorce in Arizona.

-Contact us today at (480) 305-8300 to schedule your consultation with one of our Scottsdale Arizona legal separation attorneys regarding Arizona legal separation or any other Arizona family law matter.
+Contact us today at (480)305-8300 to schedule your consultation with one of our Phoenix or Scottsdale Arizona legal separation attorneys regarding Arizona legal separation laws or any other Arizona family law matter.